-As a fitness enthusiast, I greatly enjoy maintaining and developing my own personal fitness and flexibility to a high level, across a range of fitness activities.
+As a fitness enthusiast and professional, I greatly enjoy maintaining and developing my own personal fitness and flexibility to a high level, across a range of fitness activities.
 Some of you may ask, therefore, “So, what do you do to stay healthy and fit?”
 My answer is a combination of what I eat, and the exercise that I do throughout each week, mostly within my own home.

 Over the years my partner and I have travelled the road from healthy eating (eliminating processed foods and red meat, then concentrating on eating fish and chicken with fresh vegetables and fruit), to organic (wherever possible) wholefood vegetarians (with only an occasional ice cream treat!), to fully organic wholefood vegetarians, then finally to organic wholefood vegans.